 you see this.

 NOTE: Only regular chat messages are grouped.
-Posts with items (i.e., tasks, files, events, etc.), or replies to item, are not grouped.
+Posts with items (i.e., tasks, files, events, etc.), or replies to an item, are not grouped.